manisankarmani/infrastructure-hire-project/Solution.md

 ### Master Account
 Infrastucture will be deployed from Master Account which has Cross Account access to Production Account.
-It can be achived by the following 2 ways
+It can be achived by the following ways

 1. SSM Parameters - AWS Access and Secret key stored in encrypted secret as SSM parameters
 2. Cross Account Access - Cross Account access via access role and STS

-Chose to use the 2nd Option in this case.
-Used Mastar Account and a pipeline to create the infrastructure in Production Account.
+Chose to use the 2nd Option in this case as its AWS best practice.Used Mastar Account and a pipeline to create the infrastructure in Production Account.

 ### Production Account
 Supplied by Contrast Security as a deploying medium